Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 Finding the cause of this error is difficult since a WRL is not generated.
 Our best advice is to ensure that any sets of faces which should be planar are indeed planar.
 You can also try setting up a Blender material like below which accentuates faces which aren't axis-aligned.

 {% figure inline=true src="dividing_edge_vertex_index.jpg" %}
-This material is designed to highlight faces which are not axis-aligned.
-Set the level's faces to _shade flat_ and create these shaders nodes to help spot the issue.
-Set the scale of each axis to `0.001` and the others to `1` to check for non-axis aligned faces, which will be highlighted in a different colour.
+This material assigns a distinct colour to each face direction with high sensitivity, so coplanar faces will share the same colour while nearly coplanar faces will have different colours.
+Temporarily assign faces to a material with this shader node setup to help spot the issue.
 {% /figure %}

 # Portal problems